Algebraic Criterion and Graph-Theoretic Construction of Intrinsic Superconducting Diode Effects: The theoretical-limit " " for Rashba system

 This result has nonreciprocity with a minus sign comparing with the real one, and it also gives the wrong quantitative value.
-However, it is sufficient to reveal the band asymmetry from this fake '$\alpha_{\boldsymbol{q}}$'.
+However, it is sufficient to reveal the band asymmetry from this theoretical-limit "$\alpha _{\boldsymbol{q}}$".